The Human Truth Foundation

 ...

-The countries with the best overall approach to public health, in terms of both public policy and individual lifestyle choices, are Monaco, The Maldives and Sri Lanka37.
+The countries with the best overall approach to public health, in terms of both public policy and individual lifestyle choices, are Monaco, Liechtenstein and Japan38.
 These countries are worth emulating.
-And, although often through no fault of the average citizen, the worst countries are S. Sudan, The Marshall Islands and Nigeria37.
+And, although often through no fault of the average citizen, the worst countries are Angola, Somalia and S. Sudan38.

-The data sets used to calculate points for each country are its average life expectancy, its alcohol consumption rate, its fertility rate, its smoking rate, its suicide rate, its food aid and health contributions and WHO compliance, the prevalence of overweight adults, its adolescent birth rate and its immunizations take-up.
-The regions with the best average results per country are Scandinavia, Asia and The Mediterranean37, whereas the worst are Micronesia, Africa and Australasia37.
+42 datasets are used to calculate points for each country, including multiple decades of data on its average life expectancy, its alcohol consumption rate, its fertility rate, its smoking rate, its suicide rate, its food aid and health contributions and WHO compliance, the prevalence of overweight adults, obesity rate, its adolescent birth rate, delivery rate of infant DTP immunizations, delivery rate of 7x Infant Immunizations 2011-2015 and childhood mortality.
+The regions with the best average results per country are Scandinavia, Europe and The Mediterranean38, whereas the worst are Africa, Micronesia and Melanesia38.

 For more, see:

 Pakistan has some poor policies and cultural issues which cause some public health problems.
-Pakistan comes in the best 20 when it comes to its alcohol consumption rate38.
-It does better than average in its food aid and health contributions and WHO compliance39, its smoking rate40 and in its adolescent birth rate20 (but high for Asia).
+Pakistan comes in the best 20 in its alcohol consumption rate39.
+It does better than average in the prevalence of overweight adults40, its food aid and health contributions and WHO compliance41 and in its smoking rate42.
 But, there's bad news too.
-Pakistan does worse than average when it comes to its average life expectancy11 (amongst the worst in Asia), its fertility rate15 (one of the highest in Asia) and in its immunizations take-up41.
+Pakistan does worse than average when it comes to its adolescent birth rate43, its average life expectancy11 (one of the lowest in Asia), delivery rate of infant DTP immunizations in the 2020s44, its fertility rate16 (one of the highest in Asia), delivery rate of 7x Infant Immunizations 2011-201545 and in childhood mortality in the 2020s46.
 The number of overweight adults has increased by 14% during the past 40 years.
 Life expectancy in Pakistan improved by +6.7yrs in the 30 years from 1990, less than the global average of +7.9yrs.
 Pakistan's peak fertility rate was 6.81 in 1975.

 Life Expectancy